Keyboard shortcuts

 ComponentResponsibility

-<SubLocationPicker>Grid view for asset types with sub_locations (typically lanes).
+<SubLocationPicker>Grid view for asset types using the positional surface-lanes shape.
 Click a cell to mark a lane available / in_use / worn / retired.
+(Keyed-fields sub_locations are rendered inside <AssetRegistryTable> and <AssetDetailView>; <SubLocationPicker> stays focused on the mutable-state positional path.)

 The provider also exposes hooks for custom UI: